-- During operation of a petrochemical plant (Middle East), recurring appearance of cracks in dissimilar metal welding joint of a critic, high-pressure steam pipe have been detected (2010-2014).
+- During the operation of a petrochemical plant (located in Middle East), recurring appearance of cracks in dissimilar metal welding joint of a critic, high-pressure steam pipe has been detected (2010-2014).

 - Cracks appear periodically over the same area, which is the butt weld joining two pieces made of different materials A-335-P91 and SS347H.
 Weld material is INCONEL625.

-- None of the reparations conducted so far has been effective à recurring breakage after 6-12 months.
+- None of the reparations conducted so far has been effective to stop recurring breakage after 6-12 months.

 Fig. 1: 24″ High pressures steam line actual disposition and welidng features